theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 2.5.0
+- Added new history feature (default on) that can be used to navigate back to previously visited pages

 ## Version 2.4.2
 - Removed delete and duplicate buttons from top header
 - Added right click context menu to most things in simple quest that lets you configure ownership\delete\edit\duplicate